-Waiting $10\mu s$ again allows reading the selected page.
-The sequential row read operation is terminated by bringing $\overline{CE}$ high.
 The way the Read1 and Read2 commands work is like a pointer set to either the main area or the spare area.
-The spare area of bytes 512 to 527 may be selectively accessed by writing the Read2 command with $\overline{SE}$ pin low.
-Toggling $\overline{SE}$ during operation is prohibited.
+The spare area of bytes 512 to 527 may be selectively accessed by writing the Read2 command.
 Addresses A0 to A3 set the starting address of the spare area while addresses A4 to A7 are ignored.
-Unless the operation is aborted, the page address is automatically incremented for sequential row read as in Read1 operation and spare sixteen bytes of each page may be sequentially read.
 The Read1 command(00h/01h) is needed to move the pointer back to the main area.
-Figures 3 thru 6 show typical sequence and timings for each read operation.
+Figures 7 thru 8 show typical sequence and timings for each read operation.